Surface singularities and planar contact structures: Introduction and background

 Since the groundbreaking work of Giroux~\cite{Gi}, open books have played a major role in 3-dimensional contact topology; certain properties of open books are related to questions of tightness and fillability.
 While a compatible open book decomposition is not unique, one can ask what the smallest possible genus of a page is.

 In particular, contact manifolds that admit {\em planar} open book decompositions (i.e. with page of genus zero and possibly multiple boundary components) have a number of special properties.
-For example, Etnyre showed that any symplectic filling for a planar contact structure has a negative definite intersection form~\cite{Etn}; it follows that any contact structure that arises as a perturbation of a taut foliation cannot be planar.
-This implies, by~\cite{HRRR}, that if $Y$ is a graph manifold which is not an L-space, then $Y$ admits a non-planar contact structure.
+For example, Etnyre showed that any symplectic filling for a planar contact structure has a negative definite intersection form~\cite{Etn}; it follows that any contact structure that arises as a perturbation of a taut foliation cannot be planar, since it admits fillings with arbitrary $b_2^+$~\cite{Eliashberg, Etnyre}.
+This implies, by~\cite{RasmussenS, HRRR}, that if $Y$ is a graph manifold which is not an L-space, then $Y$ admits a non-planar contact structure.
 (Recall that L-spaces, whose name derives from their Floer-homological similarity to lens spaces, are 3-manifolds with the simplest possible Heegaard Floer homology~\cite{OSlens}.)
 By contrast, all contact structures on lens spaces are planar~\cite{Scho}; the same is known for some other L-spaces, although in general L-spaces can admit non-planar contact structures as well~\cite{LS3}.
 (Note that overtwisted contact structures are always planar by~\cite{Etn}.)

-In this paper we develop new obstructions, in terms of conditions on the intersection form of a Stein filling and presence of certain symplectic surfaces in weak fillings, and rule out planarity for a number of interesting contact structures.
+In this paper we develop new obstructions in terms of the topology of symplectic fillings: namely the presence of either a certain pattern in the intersection form or embedded symplectic surfaces with positive genus.
+Using these obstructions, we rule out planarity for a number of interesting contact structures.
 All contact manifolds in this paper are assumed closed and co-oriented.

 Before stating the general conditions, we interpret our obstructions for canonical contact structures on links of normal surface singularities.
 Our first result is for isolated singularities of hypersurfaces in $\CC^3$, the second is for more general surfaces.
 (The definitions involved in the second statement are more technical, and we defer them to Section~\ref{normal-links}.)

 Consider a complex surface $\Sigma\subset \CC^N$ with an isolated critical point at the origin.
 For a sufficiently small $\eps>0$, the intersection $Y= \Sigma \cap S^{2N-1}_{\eps}$ with the sphere $S^{2N-1}_{\eps}= \{|z_1|^2+|z_2|^2+\dots +|z_N|^2 = \eps\}$ is a smooth 3-manifold called the {\em link of the singularity}.
 The induced contact structure $\xi$ on $Y$ is the distribution of complex tangencies to $Y$, and is referred to as the {\em canonical} contact structure on the link.
 The contact manifold $(Y, \xi)$ is independent of the choice of $\eps$, up to contactomorphism.